chdwck/wicksworld.dev/app/content/simplicity.md

 I also discovered [John Carmack's inlined code emails](http://number-none.com/blow/john_carmack_on_inlined_code.html) and [Jonathan Blow](https://twitter.com/jonathan_blow).

 I can sum up 95% of what I have learned of how they like to write code in Nike's iconic tagline.
-Instead I'll sum it up with what I have been telling myself every time I sense myself getting stuck in minutia. *Write the damn code*.
+Instead I'll sum it up with what I have been telling myself every time I start getting stuck in minutia. *Write the damn code*.

 Kill the Evil started with OOP.
 I followed some tutorials from the wonderful [SimonDev](https://www.youtube.com/@simondev758) and used the patterns he did.
 I liked them at first.
 He used Finite State Machines and proxy classes.
 Things made sense until I started on the combat system.
 Experimentation slowed.
 Old thought patterns began to swirl in my